 Tools and Resources

-The following are examples of tools and resources available through MI-SBTDC and other state and federal sources that can help you focus on what you want your business to be and help you manage and implement your goals.
+The following are examples of tools and resources available through MI-SBDC and other state and federal sources that can help you focus on what you want your business to be and help you manage and implement your goals.

 Business Resource Center (BRC)

 Besides your local library, another one stop location to access the necessary resources to launch a successful business is the Biz Resource Center.
 The I-69 Trade Cooridor Region hosts two internet ready computer stations and a small library of business startup and management reference books.

 Growth Group (G2)